Watch the iPad event right here - 9to5Mac

-Apple’s “Let Loose” event is almost here and we’re expecting the official launch of the new iPad Pro, iPad Air, and more.
-Here’s how to watch the iPad event (including below), plus a reminder that the start time is three hours earlier than most of the company’s events.
+Apple’s “Let Loose” event is set for this morning (Tuesday, May 7) and we’re expecting the official launch of the new iPad Pro, iPad Air, and more.
+Here’s how to watch the iPad event (including below), plus a reminder that the start time is three hours earlier than normal.

 We’re going on two years since Apple launched a new iPad Pro and Air so there’s pent-up interest in this May “Let Loose” iPad event.